alexandremendoncaalvaro/install-opencv-dlib-raspbian/README.md

 pipenv install 'numpy==1.18.4' 'dlib==19.19.0'
 ```

->For another versions just change it, or simply don´t specify, like:
+>For another version just change it, or simply don´t specify, like:
 pipenv install numpy dlib

 *Get some coffee...
 It´ll take a while